-- 1.6.3 UUW (for the WRMP24) must be able to demonstrate that the plan will not cause a deterioration in respect of these baseline conditions.
-Furthermore, for those water bodies that are not currently attaining good status, UUW must be able to confirm that WRMP24 would not preclude the delivery of measures to facilitate the improvements needed to attain good status. - 1.6.4 A separate WFD Assessment41 was undertaken for the Draft WRMP24 to provide the evidence base to respond to these requirements.
-The WFD Assessment has been updated for the Revised Draft WRMP24 and, where appropriate, the findings have been used to inform this SEA, notably against the water quality topic.
+1.6.4 A separate WFD Assessment41 was undertaken for the Draft WRMP24 to provide the evidence base to respond to these requirements.
+The WFD Assessment was updated for the Revised Draft WRMP24 and the Final WRMP24 and, where appropriate, the findings have been used to inform this SEA, notably against the water quality topic.